getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

     - VictorOps
     - [Webhooks](https://docs.sentry.io/webhook-plugin/)

-By default, **alert emails** are sent to [LINK: issue owners].
-If issue owners isn't configured, or an owner isn't found, the email will do one of two things:
+By default, [LINK: issue owners] receive alert emails.
+If an issue owner is not configured or found, the email will either not send or send to all project members as defined in **Project Settings > Issue Owners**.

-- not send
-- send to all project members depending on the fall-through setting under **Project Settings > Issue Owners**.

 ![DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_22.03.07.png](DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_22.03.07.png)

 **Rate Limit**

-This control allows you to limit the number of times actions are executed for each issue.
+Rate Limit control allows you to limit the number of times actions execute for each issue.
+The limit is set to perform the action according to one of these intervals:

-- Perform these actions at most once every {interval} for an issue
+- minutes: 5, 10, 30, 60
+- hours: 3, 12, 24
-    - interval: 5 minutes, 10 minutes, 30 minutes, 60 minutes, 3 hours, 12 hours, 24 hours, one week, or 30 days
+- one week or 30 days

 For example, if an issue violates alert conditions multiple times in a 30-min period, but your frequency threshold is 30 minutes, you’ll only get one alert.

 ![https://docs.sentry.io/assets/notifications/alert_frequency-40d4d353342465f52d23147ed2fb32986e1a502c889cfb5579723cd161b53a62.png](https://docs.sentry.io/assets/notifications/alert_frequency-40d4d353342465f52d23147ed2fb32986e1a502c889cfb5579723cd161b53a62.png)

-### **Environment**
+### Environment
+Environment control allows you to specify which environment qualifies for your issue alert.

 - All Environments
 - Any one of your defined (and not hidden) environments

 ![https://docs.sentry.io/assets/notifications/alert_environment-e6e58d46f0a5773deb78f740f1f14ab37f236699161492dc20023d6586504529.png](https://docs.sentry.io/assets/notifications/alert_environment-e6e58d46f0a5773deb78f740f1f14ab37f236699161492dc20023d6586504529.png)

-If "All Environments" is selected, the alert conditions are checked individually for each environment, not for the combined events from all environments.
+If you select "All Environments", Sentry checks individually for each environment, rather than combined events across environments.

-### **Digests**
+### Digests

 The digests feature works only for **issue alert emails**.
 This project-level setting allows you to batch and deliver issue alert emails for a project.
 Use the sliders to control the frequency.